 Alternatively, you can fly to Julius Nyerere International Airport (DAR) in Dar es Salaam and get a connecting domestic flight to Arusha Airport (ARK), which is just on the outskirts of the city.

 Arusha can also be reached by express coach from Nairobi, Kenya (6 hours), Dar es Salaam (12 hours), Kampala, Uganda (17 hours) and other regions in Tanzania, such as Mwanza, Tanga, and Lushoto.
 Many coach companies offer first-class tickets, which are very comfortable.

 Namic Bike Adventures

-Namic Bike Adventures is solely owned by a nature enthusiast by the name of Carissa.
-She is very passionate about animals, the environment, and being in nature that she actually moved to Arusha to be surrounded by forests (it requires some hike to get to her house).
+Namic Bike Adventures is a company that is solely owned by a nature enthusiast named Carissa.
+She is very passionate about animals, the environment, and being in nature, so much that she left her job in the city and moved to Arusha to be surrounded by forests (it requires some hike to get to her house).

 In fact, her company name stands for “Nature Miracles” and C for Carissa.
 It was founded when she discovered that she could combine her passion for nature and mountain-biking, and turn it into a career.

 The company now has a team of guides who are determined to give you the best and most affordable mountain-biking adventures to all beautiful destinations in Arusha.

 Namic Bike Adventures offers many different tour options to suit your personal preference and skill level.
 Here are some of the most popular ones: